 Throughout your pregnancy, you must avoid smoking or smoke infested places, alcohol, and if you eat meat, make sure it’s properly cleaned and cooked.
-Only pasteurized dairy products are advised.
+Only pasteurized dairy products are advised during pregnancy.
 Avoid soft cheeses and deli meats as there’s a risk of salmonella poisoning.
 If you love your coffee, might be wise to cut it down to 2 cups a day!
 These are a few pregnancy precautions-

 Special note to pet-mummies: Avoid handling pet litter, if possible.

 This is easily the most challenging phase of pregnancy.
 You’ll gain weight, feel tired or sluggish and will potentially experience morning sickness.
 Give your body and yourself plenty of time to rest and relax during 1st trimester of pregnancy and follow all the precautions in the first trimester.

 Speak to your trainer or doctor about changing your exercise routine to suit your current body state.
 Avoid exercises that put any pressure on the abdominal area.